top of page

 Man on a blue mat performs two exercise positions on a patio.
 First lying face down, then raising torso and legs in a plank.
 Text: POSITION 1, POSITION 2.

-Heel sitting
+Heel Sitting

 Man sitting on heels with "Heel sitting" text above.
 Gray tank top, black hat, on rooftop with wood panels.
 Text: "Heels apart, toes together."